cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_zoneinfo.rst

     |cli-dash-c-text|

-.. option:: -v
+.. option:: -v, --verbose

     Enable verbose output.

-.. option:: -r version-string
+.. option:: -r version-string, --rebuild=version-string

     Rebuild the zoneinfo database based on the directory structure of *configdirectory*/**zoneinfo**.
 The database to be rebuilt will be